canonical/ubuntu-pro-for-wsl/README.md

 ### Documentation

-You can read all about Ubuntu Pro for Windows on [Read the docs](https://canonical-ubuntu-pro-for-windows.readthedocs-hosted.com).
+You can read all about Ubuntu Pro for WSL on [Read the docs](https://canonical-ubuntu-pro-for-wsl.readthedocs-hosted.com).

 ### System Components